Disney in Texas? Judge invites company to move amid DeSantis feud - NewsBreak

 AUSTIN ( KXAN ) — A Texas judge penned the chairman and CEO of Walt Disney recommending the company relocate from Florida to Texas this week amid a feud between Florida Gov. Ron DeSantis and Disney .

-DeSantis signed a law that will dissolve Reedy Creek Improvement District, which is a private government controlled by Disney (why does Disney have its own private government in Florida in the first place?
-You can find the answer to that here ).
+DeSantis signed a law that will dissolve Reedy Creek Improvement District, which is a private government controlled by Disney.

-It’s a law many believe is nothing more than retaliation for Disney’s public criticism of Florida’s signed bill that critics call the “Don’t Say Gay” law, which bars teaching sexual orientation and gender identity in schools before fourth grade.Florida lawmakers vote to strip Disney’s self-governing power

 The Texas judge tweeted directly at DeSantis , calling him a “political extremist” and touting Fort Bend County’s diversity.
-He also followed up with a series of Disney-themed follow-up posts ( memes were used ).
+He also followed up with a series of Disney-themed follow-up posts .

 “I invite you to visit Fort Bend County and see for yourself why our community is the best place for a new Walt Disney World Resort,” George said.